PKUFlyingPig/Self-learning-Computer-Science/README.md

 - **Easy to understand**.
 The code has to communicate to future programmers who need to understand it and make changes in it (fixing bugs or adding new features).
 That future programmer might be you, months or years from now.
 You’ll be surprised how much you forget if you don’t write it down, and how much it helps your own future self to have a good design.
 - **Ready for change**.
 Software always changes.
 Some designs make it easy to make changes; others require throwing away and rewriting a lot of code.

-To achieve the goal, you will write Java code specifically, and learn how to write specifications, how to write tests, how to design good Abstract Data Types, how to write concurrent programmes and so on.
+To achieve the goal, you will learn Java, learn how to write specifications, how to write tests, how to design good Abstract Data Types, how to write concurrent programs and so on.

 | Course Link                                                  | Programming Language | My repository                                                | Difficulty |
 | ------------------------------------------------------------ | -------------------- | ------------------------------------------------------------ | ---------- |